-- (b) an excluded intellectual property case (Clause 5(1)(c)) within the meaning of Clause 7, i.e. a Mainland Judgment given in proceedings brought in respect of a tortious dispute over an infringement of an invention patent or utility model patent; and a Mainland Judgment given in proceedings for a determination of the licence fee rate of a standard-essential patent; - (c) matters relating to marine pollution, limitation of liability for a maritime claim, general average, an emergency towage or salvage, a maritime lien, or the carriage of passengers by sea (Clause 5(1)(d)); - (d) matters relating to the insolvency of an entity other than a natural person or the bankruptcy of a natural person (Clause 5(1)(e)); and - (e) a Mainland Judgment given pursuant to a "choice of court agreement" made before the commencement date of the Ordinance (Clause 5(1)(j)); in other words, the Bill will not apply to the recognition and enforcement of such a Mainland Judgment in Hong Kong but the Mainland Judgments (Reciprocal Enforcement) Ordinance (Cap.
-597) will continue to apply.
+10 By way of non-exhaustive examples, Mainland Judgments given in respect of any of the following matters would be excluded: (a) an excluded matrimonial or family case within the meaning of Clause 6; (b) an excluded intellectual property case within the meaning of Clause 7, i.e. a Mainland Judgment given in proceedings brought in respect of a tortious dispute over an infringement of an invention patent or utility model patent; and a Mainland Judgment given in proceedings for a determination of the licence fee rate of a standard-essential patent; (c) matters relating to marine pollution, limitation of liability for a maritime claim, general average, an emergency towage or salvage, a maritime lien, or the carriage of passengers by sea; (d) matters relating to the insolvency of an entity other than a natural person or the bankruptcy of a natural person; and (e) matters relating to the succession to, or the administration or distribution of, an estate.